Convexus-Protocol/AMM-docs/core-layer/pool/initialization.md

 # 📖 Introduction

-These methods are useful for initializing a pool.
+These methods are useful for initializing a Convexus Pool.
 In most use cases, you shouldn't need to call these methods, as the `Convexus Pool Factory` will automatically call them on a new pool creation.

 # 📜 Write Methods